Secure Boot Violation | Quick Troubleshooting

 Fix 2.
 Disable the Digital Driver Signature Enforcement

-The Secure Boot Violation issue could also be caused by the conflict between unsigned device drivers and the system protection module.
-Thus, you can try disabling the digital driver signature enforcement to resolve the problem.
+The Secure Boot Violation issue may be caused by a conflict between unsigned device drivers and the system protection module, leading to the problem.
+Disabling digital driver signature enforcement might resolve the issue.

 Step 1.
 Go to the Start menu and open Settings.

 Step 5.
-Locate the "Disable driver signature enforcement" option.
-Press "7" or "F7" to disable the function.
+To disable driver signature enforcement, locate the "Disable driver signature enforcement" option, and press "7" or "F7" to disable the function.

 disable-driver-signature-enforcement